mmkal/ts/packages/eslint-plugin-codegen/readme.md

-# @mmkal/barrelme
+# @mmkal/eslint-plugin-codegen

-An eslint rule that makes sure a barrel file is implemented properly, with an auto-fixer if it isn't.
+An eslint plugin for inline codegen, with presets for barrels, jsdoc to markdown and a monorepo workspace table of contents generator.
+Auto-fixes out of sync code.